eskombro/eskworkflow/README.md

-# workflowbot
+# EskWorkflow

-> A GitHub App built with [Probot](https://github.com/probot/probot) for team workflow made with Probot
+> A GitHub App for team workflow (built with [Probot](https://github.com/probot/probot)).

-# Configuration file
+# Activate EskWorkflow in your own project

+1. Go to [EskWorkflow GitHub](https://github.com/apps/eskworkflow/) page, click on `Install`, and select the repository / user / organization you want to install it on.

-Create a directory `.github` in the root of your repo (if it doesn't exist) and add a file named `eskworkflow.yaml`.
+2. Inside the repository where you want to use EskWorflow, create a directory named `.github` in the root of your repo (if it doesn't exist already), and add a file named `eskworkflow.yaml`.
+This file will content your custom configuration for EskWorkflow in a very simple YAML format.

 ## Add automatic tags for new issues on the repo

+Inside your configuration file (`/.github/eskworkflow.yaml`) add the `auto_add_labels` configuration.

-Example:
+### Example:

 ```yaml
 auto_add_labels: